unikorn-cloud/helm-cluster-api/README.md

 ## Why?

-`clusterctl` is very opinionated, it will pull down some kustomize generated maifests, then do some environment substitution on them.
+`clusterctl` is very opinionated, it will pull down some kustomize generated manifests, then do some environment substitution on them.
 This isn't compatible with ArgoCD for example, hence this project.

 ## How

 In simple terms, we run `kubectl kustomize`, chop up the manifests and auto generate templates.
-When we encounter one of the annoying evironment variables, we replace it with Go templating, then add the replacement into `values.yaml`.
+When we encounter one of the annoying environment variables, we replace it with Go templating, then add the replacement into `values.yaml`.

 ## Deploying Prerequisites